impostorsguides/impostorsguides.github.io/rbenv/1-w-content.md

 `bash` shebang
 “Usage” + “Summary” info
-`set -e` to tell the shell to exit immediately when it encounters an error Set the shell’s “verbose” mode when the `RBENV_DEBUG` env var is set
+`set -e` to tell the shell to exit immediately when it encounters an error Set the shell's “verbose” mode when the `RBENV_DEBUG` env var is set

 Next block of code: